Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 **Color**{ .inl } You alter the color of both explosive itself, the color of the explosion, and the color of the smoke it produces.

-**Damage Type**{ .inl } You alter the damage type of any explosive you craft to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, :dmg-fire: Fire, :dmg-thun: Thunder, or :dmg-lgtn: Lightning.
+**Damage Type**{ .inl } You alter the damage type of any explosive you craft to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, **:dmg-fire: Fire**{ .dmg-fire }, :dmg-thun: Thunder, or :dmg-lgtn: Lightning.

 ### Level 13: Sabotage